eliranwong/wsl2/gui_tricks/windows_shortcuts.md

 2) Select "Properties"

-3) Inside the line of "Traget",
+3) Inside the long line of "Traget" field,

 search for and replace: